Prayer Fuel

 • Pray that the light of Christians living out Jesus’ command to love their enemies, do good to those who hate them, bless those who curse them, and pray for those who hurt them — would shine as bright as the noonday sun.
 Pray for the onlooking Muslim neighbors, coworkers, family members, and friends to be impacted.
 May they ask questions about where the strength comes from to do such countercultural actions.

 Today we will pray Romans 12:9-21 over this land.
-Ask God to empower Christians from a Muslim background in this place to love one another with brotherly affection and outdo one another in showing honor.
+Ask God to empower Tunisian Christians from a Muslim background to love one another with brotherly affection and outdo one another in showing honor.

 Empower them to rejoice in hope, be patient in tribulation, and be constant in prayer.
 Give them strength and resources to contribute to the needs of the saints and to practice hospitality.

 And may they find that if their enemy is hungry, they feed him; If he is thirsty, they give him something to drink.
-We bless believers in this place to not be overcome by evil, but to overcome evil with good.
+We bless Tunisian believers to not be overcome by evil, but to overcome evil with good.

 Praying as a group?